InterCity 225: Operations

-In September 2020, Eversholt and London North Eastern Railway extended their lease of seven IC225 sets, including ten Class 91 locomotives, to summer 2023, with an option to extend to summer 2024.
-It will be overhauled at the Wabtec Doncaster plant.
+In September 2020, Eversholt and LNER extended their lease of seven IC225 sets, with ten Class 91 locomotives, to summer 2023, with an option to extend to summer 2024.
+They were overhauled at the Wabtec Doncaster plant.

 At the end of service on 15 January 2021, the remaining serviceable InterCity 225 sets went into storage temporarily as part of the East Coast Upgrade.
-Originally, the plan was to return the sets to service for 7 June 2021, but instead the first set re-entered service on 11 May 2021 for a short time due to a number of Azuma sets having to be taken out of service.
+Originally, the plan was to return the sets to service for 7 June 2021, but instead the first set re-entered service on 11 May 2021 for a short time due to a number of Class 800 Azuma sets having to be taken out of service.

+In late 2025, the remaining 225 sets were reduced to seven carriages (from the previous nine carriages) for acceleration reasons in LNER's December 2025 timetable.
+As of 2026, LNER has twelve Class 91 locomotives and eight sets of coaches, which run four diagrams per day with one set on standby.

 Capacity and formation

-The formation of the InterCity 225 sets is below:
+The original formation of the InterCity 225 sets is below: